 “Bagels are a tasty treat for children.”

-Luna’s a pretty fussy eater, especially at breakfast time, so I over-enthusiastically headed to Tesco to buy a pack of bagels.
+My kids can be pretty fussy eaters, especially at breakfast time, so I over-enthusiastically headed to Tesco to buy a pack of bagels.

 The next morning…